 The founder of the internet (Tim Berners-Lee) is seeking to reclaim it from Google and Facebook (see this excellent article in Digital Trends).
 Tim’s new project, underway at his MIT lab, is called Solid (“social linked data”), a way for you to own your own data while making it available to the applications that you want to be able to use it.
 This federated data design (Tim’s SOLID/Data Pods) are also core to what we have built at Commerce Signals. (see Small Wins)

 Beyond the bureaus, most banks have NO IDEA of how their data is being used.
 Banks give out raw data to the bureaus, and their marketing teams have given “anonymized” data to many other entities (ie Argus, Affinity, Cardlytics, …etc).
 I can assure you that for every effort banks make to anonymize their data, these other parties work to de-anonymize (example Argus looks at recurring bill payments and other things).
 This de-anonymized information is then labeled the property of the aggregator and then individual consumer behavior is sold (ex Argus and Nielsen/NBI and Exelate).
-See the Google/Epic complaint, that’s right.. bank data is flowing here without the knowledge (or permission) of banks courtesy of Argus, Mastercard and a few others.
+See the Google/Epic complaint, that’s right.. bank data is flowing here without the knowledge (or permission) of banks or their consumers.

 As I’ve stated the role of banks is an intermediary to commerce.
 Banks MUST PLAY a role in data, both in support of their core business and in support of retailers and consumers.
 Data also plays an outsize role in the future of bank margin.
 However, payment data in particular is LEAKING and the risk to everyone is far greater than Argus.